robertdavidwest/git-python-koans/README.md

 should you run into any *conflicts* on the way be ready to solve them without violence if possible!

 ### Task II

+a student once came to his teacher and said:

+    "I really want to learn zen."
+The teacher said: "You must do this for ten years.
+You must just sit as if you are an ancient pine tree in the forest.
+Every moment bring your attention back to your koan.
+The student said: "Ten years is far too long.
+I'm in a great hurry.
+How long will it take if I really work hard.
+The teacher said: Oh, then it should be twenty years."

+Work quickly if you must but be sure that your results are correct!

+* pull the latest code from dev.
+Does `contemplate_koans.py` still run?
+* If not, then still in your teams work on the following files:

+    * Team A: `about_tuples`.py`
+    * Team B: `about_true_and_false.py`
+    * Team C: `about_sets.py`

+* But this time, theres a catch!
+The push/pull commands are now off limits!
+See if you can still work together to *fetch* a solution!